+Having a beautiful and branded website is important, but when you get down to it, it’s the copy and content that actually converts.
 Potential visitors learn about you, your business, and your services by reading your website.
 So that makes website copywriting a pretty important part of a high-converting website.

 This is a common mistake I see amongst business owners just starting out – writing too much like a corporate entity rather than a human being.
 When you read copy that feels too business-y it’s hard to create connection.
 Write your website copy as if you were answering your grandma for the millionth time when she asks, what do you do again?

 Keep in mind that potential clients are likely looking for your services because this is not their area of expertise.
-So if you overcomplicate your website with industry jargon it can confuse your audience, and where isn’t clarity, there’s likely inaction.
+So if you overcomplicate your website with industry jargon, it can confuse your audience, and where isn’t clarity, there’s likely inaction.

-I hate to break it to ya, but your website visitors aren’t on your website just to see how amazing you are.
+I hate to break it to ya, but your website visitors aren’t on your website to see how amazing you are.
 They are there to see what YOU can do for THEM.
-They have a problem they’re looking to solve and they wanna see if you’re the person for the job!
+They have a problem they’re looking to solve, and they want to see if you’re the right person for the job!